Patrolman John R. Flynn

 The prime suspect was later shot and killed in a shootout with Patrolman Frank Quinlivan on September 15, 1925.
 Patrolman Quinlivan was also killed in the shootout.

-Patrolman Flynn had been with the agency for 12 years and was survived by his mother, two sisters, two brothers, and stepbrother.
+Patrolman Flynn had served with the Schenectady Police Department for 12 years.
+He was survived by his mother, two sisters, two brothers, and a stepbrother.

 Bio